North Carolina Workers’ Compensation Claim Settlements

 Also keep in mind, the Form 21 and Form 26A can also affect your ability to get other benefits.
 In fact, if you sign these forms and then go out of work again, the insurance company will argue that you don’t get more benefits because you “elected” to receive the rating instead of ongoing temporary benefits.
 It is a maneuver that insurance companies use all too often and one attorney Lyndon R. Helton knows how to fight against.

-Contact Our North Carolina Workers’s Compensation Settlement Firm
+Contact Our North Carolina Worker’s Compensation Settlement Firm

 Practice Areas